Name: Dolinina Liliya Mikhailovna

 Biography

-Liliya was born in 1946 in the city of Obluchie, Jewish Autonomous Region.
-Her parents and two brothers are no longer alive.
-In childhood and throughout her youth, Liliya skied professionally.
-She was part of a sports club, participated in competitions, and was preparing to receive the title Master of Sports, but her wedding changed her plans.
+Liliya was born in September 1946 in the city of Obluchie, Jewish Autonomous Region.
+There were three children in the family.
+In childhood and adolescence, Liliya skied professionally.
+She was attending a sports club, participating in competitions, and preparing to receive the title Master of Sports, but her wedding changed her plans.

 Liliya finished a secretarial course.
 For several years before retiring, she worked at a factory as a crane operator.
-Now the believer is on a well-deserved rest.
-She has two sons.
-Since the death of her second husband, she has lived alone.
+She gave birth to two sons.
+After the death of her second husband, the woman lived alone.

-Although none of her close relatives share her views, Liliya loves to read the Bible and has been living by its standards since 2000.
-She is particularly found of the fulfilled prophecies in this book.
-Reflecting on the Holy Scriptures helps the believer stay positive despite the criminal prosecution.
+Although none of her close relatives shared her views, Liliya loved to read the Bible and has lived by its standards since 2000.
+She was especially touched by the fulfilled prophecies in this book.
+Reflections on the Holy Scriptures helped the believer not to lose heart.
+Due to problems with her heart, vision and hearing, it was difficult for Liliya to participate in court hearings, so they were interrupted for several months.
+A month after the court of appeal, in August 2025, the woman died.

 Case History

-In February 2023, law enforcement officers conducted searches in the homes of believers in the village of Dormidontovka.
-The Investigative Committee initiated a criminal case against elderly believer, Liliya Dolinina, on suspicion of involving in the activity of an extremist organization and participating in it.
-The investigation based the charges on letters that the believer wrote to her son’s friend to help them restore their relationship.
-In March 2024, the case went to the district court, and in January 2025, the court gave her a 4.5-year suspended sentence.
+In the village of Dormidontovka, in February 2023, law enforcement officers conducted searches in the homes of Jehovah’s Witnesses.
+The Investigative Committee initiated a criminal case against 76-year-old believer Liliya Dolinina on suspicion of involvement in the activities of an extremist organization and participation in it.
+The investigation based the accusation on letters that Liliya wrote to her son’s friend to help them restore their relationship.
+In March 2024, the case went to the district court, and in January 2025, the believer was given a 4-year and 6-month suspended sentence.
+The appeal upheld this verdict.
+After 3 months, Lilia Dolinina passed away.

 Back to top